The Best Homemade Taco Seasoning

 There are only seven simple ingredients in this blend:

-Chili powder – This ingredient forms the recipe’s base and gives the seasoning its spicy flavour.
+Chili powder – This ingredient forms the recipe’s base and gives the seasoning its spicy flavor.

-Paprika – Adds additional peppery flavour, but is much milder than chili powder.
-If you want a bolder flavour seasoning, you can use hot paprika or my favourite, smoked paprika.
+Paprika – Adds additional peppery flavor, but is much milder than chili powder.
+If you want a bolder flavor seasoning, you can use hot paprika or my favorite, smoked paprika.

-Cumin – A common flavour in Tex-Mex cuisine, this gives the seasoning its distinct taco flavour.
+Cumin – A common flavor in Tex-Mex cuisine, this gives the seasoning its distinct taco flavor.

 Onion powder or flakes – I’ve used both onion flakes and onion powder in this recipe with great results.
 Often what I choose is simply dependent on what I have on hand at the time.

-Dried oregano – Adds just a bit of herb flavour to the seasoning.
+Dried oregano – Adds just a bit of herb flavor to the seasoning.
 If you need to substitute with ground oregano, reduce to one teaspoon.

 Granulated garlic – You can use granulated garlic or garlic powder.
 Avoid garlic salt, however, as it will make the seasoning overly salty.